Skip to main content

 You can ask natural language questions about the ABC Coffee Co. database, such as:

-The SQL Database agent will convert your natural language questions into SQL queries, execute them against the database, and return the results.
+The SQL Database agent converts your natural language questions into SQL queries, executes them against the database, and then returns the results.

 Database Schema